Kapha summer wellbeing guide

 The winds of change are regularly upon us, the seasons consistently roll from one into another.

-Ayurveda: The magic of living wisely medicine recognises that this has a profound effect on our health and recommends many helpful suggestions for how we can adapt our lifestyle to stay balanced in each season.
+Ayurvedic medicine recognises that this has a profound effect on our health and recommends many helpful suggestions for how we can adapt our lifestyle to stay balanced in each season.
 Each individual is unique with an equally unique doshic balance.
 Each individual is unique with an equally unique dosha balance, so remember to read the other doshas and see which resonate.

-The The kapha dosha embodies the principles of love and structure and is responsible for stability and moisture in the body.
+The kapha dosha embodies the principles of love and structure and is responsible for stability and moisture in the body.
 Kapha literally takes charge of the ability of the body to store energy.
 Kapha is made up of the elements earth and water and ‘holds’ the body’s structure together, supporting growth and development.
 Kapha’s are full of compassion and love, you can always rely on them in a time of need.

 The earth and water elements found in kapha mean that they are most aggravated in cold and damp environments.
 So, actually, the summer season can be very balancing for those with a strong kapha dominance because they benefit from hot and dry and environments and may feel more energized during the summer.
 But, remember that kapha is constitutionally cool and damp, so they may struggle with intense heat and find it uncomfortable, even if it’s good for them!